smussenden/fall19-data-journalism/README.md

 ### Attendance and assignment deadlines

 Because much of the learning in this course will be hands-on, it is important that you attend *every* class and show up on time.
 Showing up on time means you should be in your seat, your mobile device put away, logged in to a campus computer (or your own if you prefer) and ready to begin participating *before* class starts.
 Missing class or arriving late will affect your participation grade.
+It is also important to complete all of the online labs on time.

 Unless I note otherwise, in-class labs are due at the end of class.
 You must be physically present in class to complete in-class lab assignments.
 If you are seriously ill and will miss class, let me know before class, by email or text.
 Unless you have my approval in advance, lab work cannot be made up.
 At my discretion, I may request a doctor's note before granting approval.

-Unless I note otherwise, assigned homework is due by midnight prior to the next class session.
-As in, homework assigned at the end of class on Tuesday is due by midnight before class on Thursday.
+This is journalism.
+Deadlines matter.
 Late assignments -- even one minute late -- will not be graded and given a zero.
-This includes all kinds of assignments, including major assignments.
+This includes major assignments.
 Please take care to turn things in on time.
 Exceptions can be made on case-by-case basis in cases of serious illness or genuine emergency.
+You are much more likely to get an exception if you notify me in advance of the deadline that you will not meet it.

 Unless I note otherwise, weather-based closures of the university do not change assignment deadlines.